A strictly decreasing invariant for resolution of singularities in dimension two: Control on the old Hilbert-Samuel locus

 Note that $ \ioc \in \INN \times \IN \times \{ 0, 1\} \times \{ 0, 1 \} \times \frac{1}{t} \cdot \INinfty \times \frac{1}{t'} \cdot \INinfty \subset \INN \times \IN^3 \times \IQinfty^2 $ for certain fixed integers $ t, t' \in \IN $ and $ \IQinfty = \IQ_{\geq 0} \cup \{ \infty \} $.
 Further, Theorem \ref{Thm:alphabetainvariant_1_deltaonly} implies that $ \ioc $ is an invariant only depending on $ X $ and hence is independent of the embedding in $ Z $.
 This justifies the notation $ \ioc(X,\cB, x) $ instead of $ \ioc(X,Z,\cB,x) $. \end{Def}

-\begin{Rk} \begin{enumerate} \item[(1)] In fact, in the first part of the definition we could have simply set $ \ioc (X, \cB,x) = 0 $, because all it is telling us is that $ x $ in not contained in $ C $ resp.~that the resolution process ends.
-In particular, if $ x \notin C $ is a point in the maximal Hilbert-Samuel locus then it is contained in some newly created irreducible components which we study after this section.
+\begin{Rk} \begin{enumerate} \item[(1)] In fact, in the first part of the definition we could have simply set $ \ioc (X, \cB,x) = 0 $, because all it is telling us is that $ x $ in not contained in $ C $ \rot{or} that the resolution process \rot{is over.} In particular, if $ x \notin C $ is a point in the maximal Hilbert-Samuel locus then it is contained in some newly created irreducible components which we study after this section.
 But in order to make things comparable we need to have an element in $ \INN \times \IN^3 \times \IQinfty^2 $.

 \item[(2)] In Case (I) and (II), the algorithm of \cite{CJS} (locally) picks $ C $ as the center for the next blowing up.
 After performing this blow-up, the strict transform of $ C $ is empty.
 Thus we are in Case (IV) and $ ( \ioo, \ioc) $ strictly decreases at every point lying above $ C $.